Architecture Repository Import

 CSV means Comma-Separated File.

 If you have an Excel Sheet, you can save it as Comma-Separated File (CSV).
-Next, you can import that file on Dragon1 in the Architecture Repository.
+Next, you can import that file into the Architecture Repository.

 To import a CSV file in the Architecture Repository: